More about Me

 I had so many reasons to stay.
 I was earning a great income and would have only gotten better from there.
 I had unlimited potential for growing bonuses and other rewards.
-My hierarchy respected me and were already talking about promotions.
+My hierarchy respected me.
 I had great flexibility in my schedule to accommodate me as a single mom.

 A part of me, the logical side of me, wanted to stay.
 It only made perfect sense.
 Why on earth I walk away from something I worked so hard to get.

-But, the other side of me, the intuitive side, my heart-felt feelings were telling me to walk away.
+But, the other side of me, the intuitive side was telling me a different story.